pedropaulofb/laderr/documentation/specification.md

   - **Vulnerabilities**: Represent weaknesses that can be exploited by threats.
   - **Threats**: Entities or conditions that can exploit vulnerabilities.
   - **Resilience**: Mechanisms that mitigate or counteract threats and vulnerabilities.
-  - **Control Mechanisms**: Elements that inhibit or protect against threats.
+  - **Control**: Entities that inhibit threats, creating resilience.

 Each construct is interconnected, governed by logical constraints, and formally structured in TOML format.
+These constraints ensure consistency and are enforced through formal rules, as described in Section 5.
 The following sections detail each construct, presenting its concept, metamodel representation, applicable rules, and a valid example of how to specify it in a LaDeRR model.

+### 2.1.
+Access to LaDeRR Specification Examples and Results

+All **LaDeRR specifications** presented in this document, including every example and fragment, are available in the [examples](https://github.com/pedropaulofb/laderr/tree/main/documentation/examples) folder of the LaDeRR repository.

+For each LaDeRR specification included in this documentation, the following additional resources are provided:

+- The original specification file as presented in this document.
+- Validation and inference reports:
+  - Pre-Inference Validation: Ensures that the input specification conforms to the LaDeRR metamodel and does not contain missing required fields or incorrect relationships.
+  - Post-Inference Validation: After inference, checks that the inferred constructs and relationships maintain logical consistency within the model.
+- The generated graph data:
+  - The graph structure before inference.
+  - The graph structure after inference.
+- Graph-based visualizations of the specification:
+  - A visualization of the graph before inference.
+  - A visualization of the graph after inference.

+These resources allow users to verify how the LaDeRR Engine interprets and processes each specification.
+Links to these files are provided alongside the corresponding examples in this documentation, ensuring full access to both the input specifications and the processed results.

 ## 3. Specification Metadata